 10 Helmuth Hubener

-In 1939, the Nazis passed a law banning all foreign radio broadcasts, even threatening people with execution for listening to the British Broadcasting Corporation (BBC) and other Allied broadcasts.
+In 1939 the Nazis outlawed any foreign radio broadcasts, even threatening the death penalty for anyone caught tuning into the British Broadcasting Corporation or other Allied stations.

-He held a secret after-hours meeting with his two best friends, Karl-Hinz Schnibbe (right above) and Rudolf Wobbe (left above).
-All three were fascinated by the broadcast.
-Helmut located a typewriter, carbon copy paper, and a swastika stamp.
-He wrote essays including “Hitler the Murderer” and “Do You Know That They are Lying to You?”[1]
+He gathered his two closest friends, Karl‑Hinz Schnibbe and Rudolf Wobbe, for a clandestine meeting.
+Using a typewriter, carbon paper, and a swastika stamp, Helmuth drafted incendiary essays such as “Hitler the Murderer” and “Do You Know That They Are Lying to You?”.

 9 Hans And Sophie Scholl (The White Rose)